yumebayashi/note/notes/Postgres-Cheet-Sheet.md

  d    | 67.12917 | 952.42817 | 2016-05-09 04:46:49 | 2016-05-09 05:00:30
  d    | 24.18907 | 299.34541 | 2016-05-09 05:00:30 |
 ```
+* get the time difference(min) between current and previous row
 ```
 SELECT *, EXTRACT(EPOCH FROM next - created_at) / 60  AS stay_min FROM (
 SELECT * , LAG(created_at, 1) OVER(PARTITION BY name ORDER BY created_at DESC) AS next FROM tmp_test